 Just in case your cat’s loafing is a sign of something worse, keep an eye out for the signs of CKD.

-But rest assured, it’s highly unlikely that your cat is loafing because it’s sick.
-It’s far more likely that your cat is comfortable, or that there’s no reason for it to sit that way.
+It’s unlikely that your cat is loafing because it’s sick.
+It’s more likely that your cat is comfortable or that there’s no reason for it to sit that way.